 What is GIA Horticulture Project?

 The Graduates-in-Agribusiness Horticulture Module (GiA) involves expansion of the YiA programme to include development of agri-business enterprises by beneficiaries of the project in the horticulture sub-sector.
-The scheme will feature micro-enterprise incubation based on 2-acre lots dedicated to the cultivation of a variety of vegetables and fruits.
-The farm units will be made up of organic vegetable gardens cultivated using innovative farming methods and may also involve modern greenhouse practices.
+The scheme has featured micro-enterprise incubation based on 2-acre lots dedicated to the cultivation of a variety of vegetables and fruits.
+The farm units are made up of organic vegetable gardens cultivated using innovative farming methods and also involve modern greenhouse practices.

-The GiA will take the form of a reality TV show broadcast on AgriBiz TV, on YouTube and other social media handles of AP OAK and partners.
-Through this, we will groom educated farmers who will serve as role models for their peers and demonstrate viability of agriculture as a sustainable avenue of self-employment.
+The GiA took the form of a reality TV show broadcasted on Akuafo TV, on YouTube and other social media handles of AP OAK and partners.
+Through this, we have been able to groom educated farmers who will serve as role models for their peers and demonstrate viability of agriculture as a sustainable avenue of self-employment.

 Why GIA Horticulture Project?

 The main objective of the Graduate-In-Agribusiness Incubator project (GiA) – Horticulture Module is to demonstrate the economic and employment potential of the horticulture value chain to young persons, particularly students and graduates from the nation’s tertiary institutions.
 Furthermore, it is intended to educate young persons of the opportunities along the horticulture value chain and provide practical example of how these opportunities could be leveraged to address the challenges of youth and graduate unemployment and their associated socio-economic problems

 The programme provides the opportunity to showcase modern practices in vegetable and fruit farming, for instance greenhouse and hydroponic farming systems.
 OAK and AgriBizz TV will also deploy the use of drones for fertilizer application on the farms.